ngi-nix/ngipkgs/README.md

+*Unfortunately I currently have some trouble upgrading to the latest Weblate version (4.16.4 as the time of writing).
+If you want to help with the build errors, have a look at my current progress in the [`dev` branch](https://github.com/ngi-nix/weblate/tree/dev).*

 # About this flake

 This Nix flake packages [Weblate](https://weblate.org/en/), a web based translation tool.
 It is fully usable and tested regularly.